4. Wipe All the Disks

 ThreeFold runs its own OS, which is Zero-OS.
 You thus need to start with completely wiped disks.
 Note that ALL disks must be wiped.
 Otherwise, Zero-OS won't boot.

-An easy method is to simply download a Linux distribution and wipe the disks by running simple commands on the command-line interface.
+An easy method is to download a Linux distribution and wipe the disks by running simple commands on the command-line interface.

 1. Create a Linux Bootstrap Image